xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

     </picture>
 </p>

-Which for a small dataset (less than 50 points) looks quite gaussian.
+Which for a small dataset (less than 50 points) looks sufficiently gaussian.

-The assumption of normality of residuals is being met ✅.
+Overall the assumption of normality of residuals can't be convincingly refuted ✅.

 #### Checking independence of observations: